 So many factors influence our health and wellbeing on a daily basis.
 We support and encourage each other as we seek to extend the love of Christ into our community and beyond.
 If you would like to learn more about how to become involved in our service opportunities, please contact Rev. David Berry.

-Our Deacons will sort the coats and offer them to Washington Township families later in October.
+Our Deacons will sort the coats and offer them to Washington Township families in early November.

 Thank you for sharing some warmth with our neighbors this winter!

 Second partners with

 Ministering to our community includes providing the resources needed during a time of crisis for hope and healing.
 Donating blood is a powerful way to show compassion and contribute to the well-being of patients in our city.
 Versiti Blood Center of Indiana is experiencing a critical need for blood donors.
 All donors are required to register and wear personal masks or face coverings.